-Conservative treatment in the form of physiotherapy is common treatment for shoulder pain.
+Conservative treatment in the form of physiotherapy is a common treatment for shoulder pain.

-Physiotherapy for subacromial bursitis involves reducing pain and inflammation to regaining full range of motion.
+Subacromial bursitis physiotherapy involves reducing pain and inflammation to regaining full range of motion.
 There is little or no evidence for any benefit from the use of therapeutic ultrasound.
 Non-steroidal anti-inflammatories and ice are used to treat subacromial bursitis.

 In some cases, a corticosteroid injection and in more recent cases Botox (Botulinum Toxin B) is prescribed as part of this treatment to provide short term relief from pain and inflammation.

 In addition to relieving acute symptoms, your shoulder physio will teach correct postural and ergonomic factors, regain control of the shoulder blades as well as strengthen the muscles that stabilise the shoulder joint (rotator cuff muscles).
-Example of shoulder exercise can be found on this link.
+Examples of shoulder exercises can be found on this link.

 Shoulder physiotherapy treatment progresses to regaining sport or work-specific skills as pain free movement is achieved.
 Shoulder rehabilitation involves proprioceptive training and agility training.
 Shoulder taping can also be pain relieving for shoulder pain.